 Caitlin made the decision to step away from coaching full-time and joined Zulily, an online retailer.
 It was there that she gained an appreciation for creative environments where things are always changing.

 Ultimately, Caitlin chose to come back to Connecticut to be closer to family, and joined Centerbrook in 2018.
-Caitlin also returned to her lacrosse roots to coach the team at the nearby The Country School, where she once played.

 Nick began his architectural career as a child, drawing house plans for fun and then turning them into LEGO creations.
 The style wasn’t modern or post-modern or Georgian.
 And although they tended to resemble the houses on his suburban Connecticut street, there were telling flourishes and special detailing that set them apart.